swiyu-admin-ch/swiyu-admin-ch.github.io/_cookbooks/onboarding-base-and-trust-registry.md

 #### What Happens Upon Execution

 - Key Pair Generation: Three key pairs are created and stored in the .didtoolbox directory (output directory, will be created automatically) in PEM format
   **Take good care of the generated key material.
-You will need it again later on (e.g. to configure it in your Issuers and/or Verifiers, see:** [Issuer-Management](https://github.com/swiyu-admin-ch/eidch-issuer-agent-management) & [Verifier-Management](https://github.com/swiyu-admin-ch/eidch-verifier-agent-management)
+You will need it again later on (e.g. to configure it in your Issuers and/or Verifiers, see:** [swiyu Issuer](https://github.com/swiyu-admin-ch/swiyu-issuer) & [swiyu Verifier](https://github.com/swiyu-admin-ch/swiyu-verifier)
   - DID Update Key Pair:
     - id_ed25519: Private key (not password protected)
     - id_ed25519.pem: Public key